andrewbaxter/hammer-of-json/readme.md

 # Conventions

+There are two main data types used in arguments: _paths_ and _values_.

 ## Paths

-_Paths_ are one of the two main data types in command arguments.

 A path can be:

 - A number of `.` delimited segments, like `a.b.c`.
-These don't take escapes, so only simple strings (no `.`) segments are allowed.
+These don't take escapes, so only simple string (no internal `.`'s) segments are allowed.

 - A json array of strings: `["a", "b", "c"]`

-These are unambiguous s o`hoj` automatically detects which type of path it is.
+These are unambiguous - `hoj` automatically detects which type of path it is.

 This path addresses corresponds to the value at key `a`, then the value at key `b` within that, and then the value at key `c` within that.

 ## Values

-The other main data type in command arguments is the _value_.

 A value can be:

 - Inline json

+- A string, prefixed by `s:`

 - Inline yaml, prefixed by `y:`

 - Inline toml, prefixed by `t:`

+- A path prefixed by `fs:` (like `fs:./a.txt`) referring to the contents of a plain text file to be treated as a string

 - A path prefixed by `f:` (like `f:./a.json`) referring to the contents of a json file